When celebrity couples get together, they dress to impress | ExBulletin

 When celebrity couples get together, they dress to impress

-First there was the $ 200 DMX Tribute t-shirt she wore in honor of the late icon, who passed away in April.
+First there was the $ 200 DMX tribute t-shirt she wore to honor the late icon, who passed away in April.
 It was designed by none other than the Wests Yeezy label, in collaboration with Balenciaga.
 According to The daily mail, this product placement was the first sign for tabloid super detectives that the two might be connected.

 Then Shayk went out to New York after the trip to France in a black jumpsuit unbuttoned to the navel.
 Sixth page always so usefully identified the unique piece, the shoes and the handbag as Burberry.
 Her accompanying bra was from Intimissimi and her glasses were Celine.